West Avenue (Quezon City)

-West Avenue is a major road located in Quezon City within the Diliman area of northeastern Metro Manila, Philippines.
+West Avenue is a major road in Quezon City within the Diliman area of northeastern Metro Manila, Philippines.
 It runs north–south through the western edge of the barangay of West Triangle.
 The street is located in Quezon City's commercial-residential area, known for its restaurants, car shops, schools, and villages.
-It is also home to the old Delta theater located on the avenue's junction with Quezon Avenue.
+It is also home to the old Delta theater on the avenue's junction with Quezon Avenue.
 The avenue is a component of National Route 171 (N171) of the Philippine highway network.

 Route description

-West Avenue is a four-lane road located at the heart of Quezon City's residential-commercial district.
-It begins at its junction with EDSA west of North Avenue by the border with the central Diliman barangays of Bungad and Phil-Am.
+West Avenue is a four-lane road at the heart of Quezon City's residential-commercial district.
+It begins at its junction with EDSA west of North Avenue by the border with the central Diliman barangays of Bungad and Philam.
 It heads south from this junction to cross Baler Street and Examiner Street towards the intersection with Del Monte Avenue.
 The avenue terminates at the junction with Quezon Avenue, west of Timog Avenue, in barangays West Triangle and Santa Cruz.